 Another data survey by Seek says pretty much the same thing as far as income is concerned. https://www.seek.com.au/career-guide/role/photographer.
 The salaries are fairly consistent between Pay Scales and Seek.
 Seek has a data sample of 83 live jobs at the time of the research.

 It can be a little daunting when you’re starting out and trying to work out rates that are both competitive and commensurable with your level of skill.
 So hopefully this section of the article helps.

 Do you have a resource that would help others and would like us to link to it? drop us a note and we just might write about and link to it.

 Entry level or top shelf? perhaps somewhere in the middle?

-Typical event photography assignments in Sydney range from $440 – $2,200 depending on the brief and how many photographers and assistance.
+Typical event photography assignments in Sydney range from $440 – $2,500 depending on the brief, how many photographers and assistants and distance from the city.
+Requesting a quote is always recommended even for budget planning.
 Advertising and some Commercial photography rates can be considerably more.
 Wedding prices are different altogether, we photograph some occasionally.
 This genre like the others mentioned really does depend on so many factors we’d need to write up a full webpage just for each niche.

 We think your Brand is very important.
-To illustrate the experience, skill and considerations required to deliver outstanding images, read Corporate Photography Complete Guide 2019 (4000 words+) to give you an overview of just a few sub-genres in photography.
+To illustrate the experience, skill and considerations required to deliver outstanding images, read the Corporate Photography Guide (4000 words+) to give you an overview of just a few sub-genres in photography.

 Photography Pricing Influences